jasongrimes/grimesit-mm/_pages/about.md

 and learned to program in **C, C++** and **Java**.
 Before that I was a **network engineer** in 1990s Silicon Valley installing computer labs and Internet in a dozen public schools.

-I helped start-up, scale and operate [**ProZ.com**](https://www.proz.com/), now the world’s largest network of professional translators and linguists, and a model bootstrapped small web business.
+I helped start-up, scale and operate [**ProZ.com**](https://www.proz.com/) into the world’s largest network of professional translators and linguists, and a profitable bootstrapped small web business.
 It was successful, so I did that awhile.

 Now I own [**Grimes IT, LLC**](https://grimesit.com),